captainill/react-tags/README.md

 <a name="readOnly"></a>
 ##### readOnly (optional)
 Renders the component in read-only mode without the input box and `removeComponent`.
-This also disables the drag-n-drop feature.

 ### Styling
 `<ReactTags>` does not come up with any styles.
 However, it is very easy to customize the look of the component the way you want it.
 The component provides the following classes with which you can style -